 Aker’s Board of Directors determines the overall principles for our governance, management and control functions, including for sustainability.
 Aker's Sustainability Report discloses material Environmental, Social and Governance (ESG) matters for Aker, including how they are managed, performance, and progress towards sustainability targets.
 More information about Aker’s corporate governance, internal controls, including risk management can be found in the Board of Directors' Report, Corporate Governance Report which are included in Aker's Annual Report, in addition to the Sustainability Report.
 A download is available at the bottom of this web page and in the Sustainability Library.
 Aker’s Sustainability Policy governs the ESG aspect of our performance and investment decisions, and can also be found in our Sustainability Library.

 The Aker model of cooperation

-Aker employees are in a position to exert formal influence on decisions.
+Aker employees are also in a position to exert formal influence on corporate decisions.
 Employee representatives serve on the boards of most Aker companies.
 Aker’s own Board of Directors has four shareholder-elected representatives, of which two are independent of group management and the main shareholder.
-In addition, the directors include three members elected from the portfolio companies’ employees, none of whom represent the management.
-One of the employee representatives is a member of the Audit Committee, which also handles compliance.
+In addition, three members are elected from the portfolio companies’ employees, none of whom represent management.
+One of the employee representatives is also a member of the Audit Committee.

 Aker’s corporate culture is based on good business practices, openness, honesty and respect for other people.